N4yth/holbertonschool-hbnb/part1/README.md

 ## 1. Introduction to the projet

-The Hbnb project is a groupe project where we need to create a copy of the Airbnb site to learn the basic of web programmation.
-It will be procide in 4 step.
+The Hbnb project is a group project where we have to create a copy of the Airbnb site to learn the basics of web pragramming.
+It will be done in 4 step.

 - **first step :**
-create 6 diagram, 1 of High Level Package, 1 of Detailed Class for Business Logic Layer and 4 for the API Interaction Flow.
-With that create we have an great global view of our site.
+Create 6 diagrams, 1 of High Level Package, 1 of Detailed Class for Business Logic Layer and 4 for the API Interaction Flow.
+With that create we have a great and global view of our site.
 - **seconde step :**
-create the API an the Business Logic Layer...
+Create the API and the Business Logic Layer...
 - **third step :**
-create the database...
+Create the database...
 - **fourth step :**
-create the web client...
+Create the web client...

 ## 2. High-Level Package Diagram

 ![High-Level Package Diagram](/part1/High_level_diagram.png)

 **Purpose :**
 This diagram is use to show the architecture of the HBnB application and the comunication between layer.
-The diagram is an overview of how the different compinenet of the application are organized and how they interact.
-He will do not show the details of each Layer but give a large overview.
+The diagram is an overview of how the different components of the application are organized and how they interact.
+He will not show the detail of each Layer but give a large overview.

 **Key component :**

-- *PresenationLayer :* This layer handle inforation beteewn the user (in the front) and the Back and have all methode that is use by the API to test te information (those methode name is visible by the front so the User).
+- *PresenationLayer :* This layer handle the inforation beteewn the user (in the front) and the Back and have all method that is use by the API to test te information (those method name is visible by the front so the User).
-    -  *Facade pattern :* is the separation on what the user avec visibility.
+    -  *Facade pattern :* Is the separation on what the user have visibility and what he can't see.
 - *BusinessLogicLayer :* This layer handle the data communication to the Database Operation he have acces to methode to save update delete or list data.
-    - *Database Operations :* is the methode use to acces the Database.
+    - *Database Operations :* Is the methode use to acces the Database.
-- *BusinessLogicLayer :* This layer is the way to acces to de Database.
+- *PersistenceLayer :* This layer is the way to acces to de Database.

 ## 3. Detailed Class Diagram for Business Logic Layer